butla/bultrowicz.com/cd-with-angularjs-commits.rst

 Snap build setup
 ^^^^^^^^^^^^^^^^

-It's straightforward to add a build configuration for any of your Github repositories in Snap, so I won't go into it.
+It's straightforward to add a build configuration for any of your GitHub repositories in Snap, so I won't go into it.
 When you add it you are sent to page that looks like the one below.